Brisket is a tough, stringy cut of meat from the chest of the cow, which takes a long time to break down into a

 - Take the brisket out of the smoker once it reaches 195˚ F, place it on a cutting board and wait 10 to 15 minutes to unwrap and get surprised with the amazing aroma and color of your smoked brisket

 - Rinse your meat cutting knife, wipe it with a paper towel, unwrap the brisket, get a long breath to enjoy the aroma, slice it against the grain, and watch her serve your brisket in a delicious manner

 Fat melts slowly over the meat while smoking, the flavor of your spice rub also runs in with the melted fat, and they together make the brisket juicy, tender and yummy.

 So besides having a great smoking recipe, choosing the best piece of beef and preparing it before, during, and after smoking are also very important to make sure that the brisket smoked in your electric smoker will taste so delicious.

-Saucy burnt ends, thin glorious slices on the plate, and restaurant-quality taste at the comfort of your own backyard – all this deliciousness depends on the cut of meat you choose to cook in your electric smoker.
+Saucy burnt ends, thin glorious slices on the plate, and restaurant-quality taste at the comfort of your own backyard – all this deliciousness depends on the cut of meat you choose to cook in your smoker.

 But I don’t want to make you study the terms like packer cut, point, flat, deckle (must be removed), marble, fat cap, etc., as you don’t need to be a pro butcher to smoke a piece of beef.
-They who even can’t cut onions can easily smoke.
+Those who even can’t cut onions can easily smoke.
 So, don’t worry!

 Your eyes and hands are enough to find out the best piece of meat.
 When choosing the brisket, the first thing you should look for is the thick layer of fat over the meat.